fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 }
 ```
 The key in the JSON definition is the name of the preference.
-This name will be used throughout the Preferences Framework to associated all the components
+This name will be used throughout the Preferences Framework to associate all the components
 related to the setting.
 The name can be anything, so long as it is used consistently,
 but keep in mind that it will be used in the persistent storage for the user's preference,
 and will be shared with other technologies that may wish to define enactors to respond to it.